0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 The `abort_code` is a `u64` that is constructed from two values:
 1. The **error category** which is encoded in the lower 8 bits of the code.
-Error categories are declared in the `Errors` module and are globally unique across the Libra framework.
+Error categories are declared in the `Errors` module and are globally unique across the Diem framework.
 There is a limited fixed set of predefined categories, and the framework is guaranteed to use these consistently.
 2. The **error reason** which is encoded in the remaining 56 bits of the code.
 The reason is a unique number relative to the module which raised the error and can be used to obtain more information about